welkineins/programming-list/java-list.md

 ### JNI
 - [jna](https://github.com/java-native-access/jna) - JNA provides Java programs easy access to native shared libraries without writing anything but Java code - no JNI or native code is required.
 This functionality is comparable to Windows' Platform/Invoke and Python's ctypes.

+### Log
+- [SLF4J](http://www.slf4j.org/) - The Simple Logging Facade for Java (SLF4J) serves as a simple facade or abstraction for various logging frameworks (e.g. java.util.logging, logback, log4j) allowing the end user to plug in the desired logging framework at deployment time.